dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 *  htmLawed is meant for input that goes into the 'body' of HTML documents.
 HTML's head-level elements are not supported, nor are the frameset elements 'frameset', 'frame' and 'noframes'.

-*  htmLawed doesn't `beautify` HTML code text by formatting it with indentations, etc.
+*  htmLawed doesn't `beautify` HTML code text by formatting it with indentations, etc. It does, however, properly white-space tag content (remving line-breaks, tabs, etc.).

 *  It cannot transform the non-standard 'embed' elements to the standard-compliant 'object' elements.
 Yet, it can allow 'embed' elements if permitted ('embed' is widely used and supported).

 *  The only non-standard element that may be permitted is 'embed'; others like 'noembed' and 'nobr' cannot be permitted without modifying the htmLawed code.

 *  It cannot handle input that has non-HTML code like 'SVG' and 'MathML'.
 One way around is to break the input into pieces and passing only those without non-HTML code to htmLawed.
-Another may be to some how take advantage of the '$config["and_mark"]' parameter (see section:- #3.2).
+Another is described in section:- #3.9.
+A third way may be to some how take advantage of the '$config["and_mark"]' parameter (see section:- #3.2).

 *  By default, htmLawed won't check many attribute values for standard compliance.
 E.g., 'width="20m"' with the dimension in non-standard 'm' is let through.
 Implementing universal and strict attribute value checks can make htmLawed slow and resource-intensive.
 Admins can partially implement such features using '$spec'.

+*  The attributes, deprecated (which can be transformed too) or not, that it supports are largely those that are in the specs.
+Only very few of the proprietary attributes are supported.

 *  Except for contained URLs and dynamic expressions (also optional), htmLawed does not check CSS style property values.
 Again, this keeps htmLawed fast.
 Admins can partially implement this feature using '$spec'.
 Perhaps the best option is to disallow 'style' but allow 'class' attributes with the right 'oneof' or 'match' values for 'class', and have the various class style properties in '.css' CSS stylesheet files.